 - Dr.Web Scanner for Windows (Scanner) is an anti-virus scanner with graphical interface.
-The program runs on user demand checks the computer for viruses.
-There is also a command line version (Dr.Web Console Scanner for Windows). - SpIDer Guard® for Windows (also called Monitor or Guard) is an anti-virus quard.
-The program resides in the main memory, checks files and memory on the fly, and detects viruslike activity. - Dr.Web Updater allows registered users to receive updates of the virus database and other program files as well as automatically install them. - SpIDer Agent is a utility that lets you set up and manage Dr. Web Anti-virus for servers components.
+The program runs on user demand or as scheduled and checks the computer for viruses.
+There is also a command line version (Dr. Web Console Scanner for Windows). - SpIDer Guard® for Windows is an anti-virus guard.
+The program resides in the main memory, checks files and memory on the fly, and detects virus-like activity. - Dr.Web Updater allows registered users to receive updates of the virus database and other program files as well as automatically install them.

+• SpIDer Agent is a utility that lets you set up and manage Dr. Web Anti-virus for servers components.